777arc/textbook/content/digital_modulation.rst

    :scale: 100 %
    :align: center

 Note how AWGN noise produces a uniform spread around each point in the constellation.
 If there's too much noise then symbols start passing the boundary (the four quadrants) and will be interpreted by the receiver as an incorrect symbol.
-Try increasing noise_power until that happens.
+Try increasing :code:`noise_power` until that happens.

 We're going to stop at this point.
 If we wanted to see what the QPSK signal looked like in the time domain, we would need to generate multiple samples per symbol (in this exercise we just did 1 sample per symbol), you will learn why once we discuss pulse shaping.
+The Python exercise in the Pulse Shaping chapter will continue where we left off here.